flutter/website/src/content/platform-integration/web/building.md

 $ flutter create . --platforms web
 ```

-This will create a `web/` directory containing the web assets used to bootstrap
+This creates a `web/` directory containing the web assets used to bootstrap
 and run your Flutter app.

 ## Run your app